For self published authors in Canada

-My Bachelor of Journalism from Ryerson University was hard won in 2006, but I found that the behind-the-scenes components of the field were more attractive than reporting.
+My Bachelor of Journalism from Toronto Metropolitan University (formerly Ryerson University) was hard won in 2006, but I found that the behind-the-scenes components of the field were more attractive than reporting.
 In the decade between graduation and full-time freelancing I worked at a not-for-profit community centre leading child and youth programming; ran the office for a small- to medium-sized (SMB) business grant-writing company; took an internship as an office administrator for Canada’s *best literary magazine, The New Quarterly. (*I’m entirely biased.
-I’ve also been a volunteer with the organization at large since 2006, and took a small role with the organizing committee of TNQ + co.’s Wild Writers Literary Festival for a few years + womaned the front desk of the festival for the first several years of its existence.
+I volunteered in the office and at large for over 15 years, played a small role with the organizing committee of TNQ + co.’s Wild Writers Literary Festival for a few years, and womaned the front desk of the festival for the first eight years of its existence.
 Biased, but I’m also not wrong.).
-And, I have done a lot of housesitting.
+And, I have done a lot of house- and pet-sitting.

 The first five years of my freelancing career focused on small business marketing writing, e.g. website content and blogging for companies that included STEM, health & wellness, pet boarding, food services, marketing, and youth sports.
 During those years, my book editing started with one project in the first year and grew steadily until by the end of 2019 I had as much editing as writing on my work list.

-Additional education dabbles include successful completion of online courses in technical writing, social media for business, basic HTML, romance novel writing, and a grammar refresher; alas with that latter, I can tell you what’s wrong and provide you with a variety of ways to fix it, but I still have to ask Google to help me explain to you why your work is grammatically incorrect.
-That being said, I’m not a stickler for grammar rules at large, I’m a stickler for consistency in the individual document.
+Additional education include successful completion of online courses in technical writing, social media for business, basic HTML, romance novel writing, and a grammar refresher; alas with that latter, I can tell you what’s wrong and provide you with a variety of ways to fix it, but I still have to ask Google to help me explain to you why your work is grammatically incorrect, because at this point in my life I recognize that the grammar I was taught was strictly from a single perspective.
+I’m not a stickler for grammar rules at large, I’m a stickler for consistency in the individual document and in supporting the writing voice.
 Which means I don’t edit according to my grammar preferences, I edit to those of the client.

 Pleased to meet you!